dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 #### Parameter storage class `extern`

 The keyword `extern` will not be easily available as a parameter storage class.
-Introducing it will likely require another exception to Maximum Munch to distinguish linkage from sole `extern`.
+Introducing it will likely require another exception to maximum munch to distinguish linkage from sole `extern`.

 #### Lambdas with unnamed parameters